senacor/Tutorials-Microservices/README.md

 You have your first spring boot application up and running.

 #### Setup
+Your first service will depict a service that can return simple customer information.
-The basic project setup is based on the customer project one can generate using the [SpringBoot Initializr](https://start.spring.io/).
+The stub of the first service is generated using the [SpringBoot Initializr](https://start.spring.io/).
 Use the following settings:

 * Generate a ```Gradle Project``` with ```Java``` and Spring Boot ```1.5.x``` (latest stable version)
 * Group: ```com.senacor.bitc```